0x1F602/remaster.sh/README.md

 # remaster.sh
 Remaster an Ubuntu ISO from Ubuntu 14.04+

-Requires bash, an internet connection (for apt-get), and an iso to remaster.
+Requires bash, sudo access, an internet connection (for apt-get), and an iso to remaster.

 ```bash
 Originally by Pat Natali https://github.com/beta0x64/remaster.sh